AutoMas0n/bazzite-pipe/progress.md

 5. Document any issues or improvements needed

 ### Current Status
-**Status**: Configuration system implemented and tested successfully! ✅
+**Status**: Quick setup script tested end-to-end successfully! ✅

-- Configuration-based network joining implemented
+- All components working: ZeroTier, SSH, Cockpit, Firewall
-- Tested on real Bazzite OS installation
+- Bug fixes committed and ready to push
-- Successfully connected to sewage-pipe network (76fc96e4988eaf33)
+- Script successfully runs from start to finish
-- All scripts working as expected
+- Ready for production use after git push

 ---